Fonta1n3/FullyNoded/Docs/QandA.md

 not really... its possible if you imported multisig descriptors manually though.<br/>
 We should discourage the re-use of receiving addresses for the sake of privacy protection.<br/>

+## Standup app

 #### Question : If I allready have a full node running on my Mac.
 Can I use the standup app with it?
 `Standup` app is fully compatible with existing nodes, but you can not specify a `datadir` or a network in your `bitcoin.conf`
 You do not need to delete anything, generally speaking.

+#### Question :  I am about to start a full node on mac.
+Can I change the directory to an External SSD with the standApp?
+yes, in settings youll see a `datadir` box where you can "choose" a new folder.
+I would recommend just pruning and adding prune=550 to the `bitcoin.conf` then it will only ever take up 550mb of spcae but you still get full validation.

+the benefit of that is you do not need an external drive, you can just use the external to back everything up. i think doing an initial block download (IBD) to an external drive slows it down quite a bit <br/>
+Henk van Cann: it depends on the speed of the external drive, some can reach up to 500 Mbit/sec.